reduxjs/redux/docs/introduction/ThreePrinciples.md

 let store = createStore(reducer);
 ```

-That's it!
+That’s it!
 Now you know what Redux is all about.